coltborg/avatar-cfa-workers/README.md

 # CfA Workers United Avatar Creator

-This is a project for folk to create social media avatars with the CfA Workers United logo.
+This is a project for folks to create social media avatars with the CfA Workers United logo.
 There are currently four different scenarios to choose from.

 ## Table of Contents